Cloverleaf High School

 Cloverleaf High School is a public high school located in Westfield Township, between the villages of Lodi and Westfield Center in Medina County, Ohio, United States.
 It is the only high school in the Cloverleaf Local School District.

 The school's colors are forest green and white.

 Academic achievement

 Cloverleaf has received the highest rating awarded by the Ohio Department of Education of 'Excellent' for three straight years.

-Sports

-Cloverleaf is one of the eight schools who compete in the Metro Division of the Portage Trail Conference.
-They joined the league in 2015.